wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ## Two-by-two

-Going one more level into the Dewey numbers, to make a two-by-two dentograph of a 100x100 matrix, is far more interesting.
-The same process is used here as for the one-by-one graph. [`make-two-by-two-data.rb`](https://github.com/wdenton/c4lj-dentographs/blob/master/make-two-by-two-data.rb) will generate the file of pairs of numbers we need:
+Going one more level into the Dewey numbers, to make a two-by-two dentograph of a 100x100 matrix, is far more interesting.  [`make-two-by-two-data.rb`](https://github.com/wdenton/c4lj-dentographs/blob/master/make-two-by-two-data.rb) will generate the file of pairs of numbers we need:

     $ ruby make-two-by-two-data.rb tpl-ddc-numbers.txt > tpl-two-by-two.txt